RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-01-04-ai-f1-race-predictor.md

 One unexpected challenge was handling lap times.
 Not all users enter values consistently.
 Some typed “92.5” while others used “1:32.5”.
 I had to build a robust parser.
 Regular expressions and float conversions helped solve this.

-Deployment on Streamlit was easy, but I had to make sure the joblib file path and asset directories aligned properly.
+Deployment on Streamlit was complex, and I had to make sure the joblib file path and asset directories aligned properly.
 Relative paths like `assets/` and `models/` must exist or the app crashes.

 Going forward, I want to integrate weather APIs or add safety car flags into the feature set.
 Right now, the model treats all races as if they're dry and uninterrupted.
 This limits accuracy.